 The Marathon du Medoc is not just an ordinary Marathon for many reasons.
 Set in the stunning Bordeaux region of France it meanders through ancient villages, vibrant vineyards and along gravel tracks.

-Each year the event has a theme and in 2017 it is Music in 33 rpm record so expect to see music legends from The Beatles and The Rolling Stones to Elvis Presley and David Bowie competing!
+Each year the event has a theme and in 2018 it is ‘Amusement Park’ so expect to see Disney characters, Avengers to Carnival Clowns competing!

 Almost all participants wear fancy dress, the aid stations allow for wine and cheese tasting as well as the more customary forms of Marathon fare and most of the prizes are in Wine.